 This tool has also been highly recommended by many famous tech sites like CNET, PCWorld, etc. More importantly than all of that, it is fully compatible with all iOS models and iOS version, even the newest iPhone 11/11 Pro and iOS 13.
 To get started, download and install this iOS repair tool to your computer and follow the steps below:

 Step 1: Launch this software on your computer and you will find many options.
-Select “System Repair” to proceed.
+Select “Repair Operating System” to proceed.

 Step 2: Connect your iPhone to computer and it will be recognized by this software.
-After the connection, choose the “Standard Mode” to fix iOS system isuse without losing data on the device.
+After the connection,click the “Fix Now” to fix iOS system isuse without losing data on the device.

 Step 3: After that, the tool will detect your device model and provide the matching iOS system versions.
-Confirm the device information is right and click “Start” to begin downloading the firmware package.
+Confirm the device information is right and click “Download” to begin downloading the firmware package.

-Step 4: After the download, click on “Fix Now” to start repairing your iPhone and the device will be in normal state once the process is finished.
+Step 4: After the download, the downloaded firmware file will be verified to repair your iPhone and the device will be in normal state once the process is finished.
 Then you can go to the Message app and check whether the iMessages you sent shows “Delivered” or not.

 If you’ve done nothing on your iPhone but still come across this issue, we suggest you check some of the basic settings related to messages and iMessages before taking the software method.